lmdensley/crunchy-containers/docs/watcher.md

 oc create -f sa.json

-You then set up permissions for the SA to do stuff:
+You then set up permissions for the SA to edit stuff in the openshift project, this example allows all service accounts to edit resources in the 'openshift'
+project:

 ~~~~~~~~~~~
-oc policy add-role-to-group edit system:serviceaccounts -n pgproject
+oc policy add-role-to-group edit system:serviceaccounts -n openshift
-oc policy add-role-to-group view system:serviceaccounts -n pgproject
 ~~~~~~~~~~~

 You then reference the SA within the POD spec: